-Investigators Identify Optimal Conditions for Growth of Legionella Bacteria
+Investigators identify optimal conditions for growth of legionella bacteria

-The bacteria that cause Legionnaire's disease grow well in warm tap water installations with ample dissolved organic matter--conditions that support the growth of biofilms.
-The research was published Jan.
-6 in Applied and Environmental Microbiology, a journal of the American Society for Microbiology.
+The bacteria that cause Legionnaire's disease grow well in warm tap water installations with ample dissolved organic matter - conditions that support the growth of biofilms.
+The research is published in Applied and Environmental Microbiology , a journal of the American Society for Microbiology.

 Add your comments below